-There is one predefined administrator profile, which cannot be modified or deleted:
+There are two predefined administrator profiles, which cannot be modified or deleted:

-· Super Admin: All functionality is accessible
+- Super Admin: All functionality is accessible - · Read only: Functionality is Read Only

 Only the Super Admin user can create, edit, and delete administrator profiles.
 New users can create, edit, and delete administrator profiles if they are assigned the Read Write privilege in System > Admin Profiles page.